steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-uihostingcontroller-swiftui.md

 }
 ```

-See [my gist](https://gist.github.com/steipete/da72299613dcc91e8d729e48b4bb582c#file-uihostingcontroller-keyboard-swift) for a version that also removes the safeAreaInsets.
+See [my gist](https://gist.github.com/steipete/da72299613dcc91e8d729e48b4bb582c#file-uihostingcontroller-keyboard-swift) for a version that also removes the `safeAreaInsets`.
 Who would have thought that runtime trickery is still useful in SwiftUI times?

-Apple Folks: FB8698723 - Provide API in UIHostingController to disable keyboard avoidance for SwiftUI views.

 [^1]: The block-based notification API nowadays is inconvenient as it doesn't automatically deregister observers - using the target/action one is simpler, as these observers automatically deregister since iOS 9.

 [^2]: If you wanna try this for yourself, [I've prepared an example here](https://twitter.com/steipete/status/1306925835010609152?s=21).

 [^3]: The method `makeViewDebugData` also looks pretty interesting...

+[^4]: Apple Folks: FB8698723 - Provide API in UIHostingController to disable keyboard avoidance for SwiftUI views.